 Calculate MAGI by removing certain deductions, such as IRA (Individual Retirement Account), education, and tuition, from Adjusted Gross Income (AGI).
 Find your AGI on prior year tax forms (IRS form 1040 line 37, form 1040A line 21, and 1040EZ line 4).
 Calculate federal poverty guidelines by household size.
 For example, in 2018 the poverty guideline for a family of three is $ 20,780.
 But determining whether you qualify for Medicare is more complicated than comparing MAGI to the poverty guidelines.
 The Centers for Medicare and Medicaid Services published a 138-page manual on calculating income to be eligible for Medicaid.
 You must determine whose income applies, what income to count, and over what period.
 Besides income, other family assets and resources may make you ineligible.

 Contact our Kansas Medicaid planning lawyers for guidance you can trust

 To learn more about Medicaid benefits and determine if your family qualifies and how you can plan for it, contact the Medicaid planning lawyers at

-Stockton & Stern LLC.
+Stockton & Kandt LLC.
 Our experienced Medicaid planning lawyers help clients throughout the state successfully apply for Medicaid.
 We can determine your eligibility and help you plan for your family's future.
 Call us at (913) 856-2828 or contact us online.